 It’s good to know that the payout for fence damage is usually based on this percentage, but it will also factor in depreciation and your policy’s deductible.
 For instance, if your home is insured for $300,000, your “other structures” coverage might be $30,000.
 If your fence claim is approved, the amount you receive will be within this coverage limit, minus any depreciation for the fence’s age and condition and your chosen deductible.

-Partner with A G Vinyl Fencing for Repairs
+Working with A G Vinyl Fencing for Your Repair Estimate

 After you’ve filed your claim, or even while you’re navigating the process, you’ll need a reliable partner for the actual repair work.
 That’s where we come in.
 At A G Vinyl Fencing, we’re experienced in repairing all types of damage to vinyl fences, from minor fixes to more extensive restoration projects.
 We can provide you with a clear, detailed estimate for the repair work, which you can then submit to your insurance company.